parroty/excoveralls/README.md

 ### TODO
 - Remove warning at execution.
 - It depends on curl command for posting JSON.
 Replace it with Elixir library.
-  - Trying to use hackney, but doesn't work well.
+  - Tried to use hackney, but doesn't work well.
 - Find a way to control mix behavior instead of adding custom "MIX_ENV".
 - Simplify mix.exs setting.